A - Z Recycling and Waste Guide

 Oil Filters

 - Empty Paint Cans.
-Clean, dry, empty latex paint cans may be recycled with other metal cans or with scrap metal at your closest transfer station/recycling center.
+Clean, dry, empty and dry metal latex paint cans may be recycled with scrap metal at your closest transfer station/recycling center.
 Empty plastic latex paint containers are trash.
+To determine if a can is plastic or metal, look at the bottom of the can.

 Store your medications in a lock box or locked medicine cabinet.